Happy Birthday, Jhumpa Lahiri, born 11 July 1967

 - Fiction is an act of wilfulness, a deliberate effort to reconcile, to rearrange, to reconstitute nothing short of reality itself.
 Even among the most reluctant and doubtful of writers, this willingfulness must emerge.
 Being a writer means taking the leap from listening to saying, ‘Listen to me’.

-Lahiri is an Indian American author.
-Lahiri’s debut short story collection, Interpreter of Maladies won the Pulitzer Prize for Fiction, and her first novel, The Namesake, was adapted into a film of the same name.
+Jhumpa Lahiri is an Indian American author.
+Lahiri’s debut short story collection, Interpreter of Maladies, won the Pulitzer Prize for Fiction, and her first novel, The Namesake, was adapted into a film of the same name.

 Source for Image